openframeworks/ofBook/chapters/animation/chapter.md

 void addCounterClockwiseForce( float px, float py, float radius, float strength);
 ```

-They essentially add forces the move towards or away from a point that you pass in, or in the case of clockwise forces, around a point.
+They essentially add forces that move towards or away from a point that you pass in, or in the case of clockwise forces, around a point.

 ![sin](images/particle.png)